popovua/ss/README.md

 All specific data should be stored in properties files located under package `resources/properties`.

+## Page Object
+Pages are stored under package `kdt/pages`.
+All pages should be managed by PageManager

 ## Test Strategy
 Framework based on Keyword-Driver approach.
 The idea is creating test scenarios using chain of keywords.